MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/overview-app-growth.md

 1. **Marketing-led growth**: Prospective customers sign up for a product demo after building perceived value of your product.
 They consume marketing narratives such as, advertisements, content resources such as, blogs, videos, or downloadable e-books.
 As a result, a *marketing-qualified lead (MQL)* is generated for your sales team to convert.
 Customer retention and monetization are driven by marketing channels, content, and outreach.
 1. **Product-led growth**: Your SaaS product itself is the main driving force behind customer acquisition, activation, retention, revenue growth, virality, and expansion.
 It's possible by offering self-serve freemium or free trial options and a straightforward frictionless onboarding process to users.
 Users can start using the product right away and experience direct product value first-hand with minimal sales, marketing, or customer success personnel from your side interacting with them on the way. *Product-qualified leads (PQLs)* that is users who have experienced meaningful value using the product are the ones more likely to become paying customers either directly or through upsell or intervention by your salesforce.

-As a developer of a collaborative app, you'll benefit from devising a well-rounded strategy that employs all three SaaS business growth models.
+As a developer of a collaborative app, you benefit from devising a well-rounded strategy that employs all three SaaS business growth models.
 It helps you grow your Teams app among hundreds of millions of Teams users.

 More than point solutions (that is, *add-ins* and *integrations*), Teams collaborative apps offer you an opportunity to apply a solid growth strategy to a product line.
 It's just as you'd do for your core SaaS product for the web browser or native mobile apps.